808sam/Logisim/README.md

 I figured out the rest on my own.
 The next one was an improvment on that, and finally the third one was when I heard about microcode and made a much bettter design with it.

 The GPU was an attempt at doing parallel processing with simplified CPUs.
 It's likely a very poor method of splitting up the workload, but it works nonetheless.

+The Base Computer Components and Utility files are some experiments